MrFaraday/discord-fantasy-music-bot/README.md

 Bot invite link: [Shyrlonay - Fantasy Musicbot](https://discord.com/api/oauth2/authorize?client_id=667765780863254558&permissions=3147840&scope=bot)

-Opne link in a browser and choose the guild.
+Open link in a browser and choose the guild.
 When bot get command to play it automatically join to your voice channel.
 If you set prefix, add it right before command, e.g. `!help`, `#s`

 #### Commands